mattermost-community/mattermost-plugin-servicenow-virtual-agent/docs/developer_docs.md

 - [Setup](#setup)
 - [Connecting to ServiceNow](#connecting-to-servicenow)
 - [Development](#development)

 ## License

 See the [LICENSE](./LICENSE) file for license rights and limitations.

 ## Overview

 This plugin integrates the ServiceNow Virtual Agent in Mattermost.
 It is created using the official Virtual Agent Bot API documentation which can be found [here](https://docs.servicenow.com/bundle/sandiego-application-development/page/integrate/inbound-rest/concept/bot-api.html).
-For a stable production rlease, please download the latest version from the Plugin Marketplace and follow the instructions to [install](#installation) and [configure](#configuration) the plugin.
+For a stable production rlease, please download the latest version from the Plugin Marketplace and follow the instructions to [install](#installation) and [configure](#setup) the plugin.

 ## Features

-This plugin supports sending text requests to the Virtual Agent API and handling/displaying different type of responses from the API.
+This plugin supports sending text messages to the Virtual Agent through Mattermost and handling/displaying different types of responses from the Virtual Agent.
-**Note-** Currently we only support text requests and text, picker/dropdown & link responses from the Virtual Agent API.
+**Note-** Currently we only support sending text messages and displaying text, picker/dropdown & link responses from the Virtual Agent API.

 ## Basic Knowledge